bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 Overview Tab
 ============

-The overview tab displays additional information on the investigation, studies and assays, as well as statistics about the study contents.
+The overview tab displays investigation, study and assay metadata including ISA-Tab comments.
+SODAR-specific metadata such as enabled assay plugins are also displayed.
+Icons denote the type of information presented in each card.
+In addition to sheet metadata, statistics on study contents are listed.

 .. figure:: _static/app_samplesheets/sheet_overview.png
     :align: center